prabhatlnct2008/Pandit_yash_shashtri/kundali_page.md

-Kundali and Astrology, Clearly Explained: A Practical Long-Form Guide for Beginners
+Kundali and Astrology, Clearly Explained: A Practical Long-Form Guide for Beginners.

 Introduction